rolandbartha/itp-reminder/README.md

 # 📦 ITP Reminder (PTI Reminder)

-A full-featured Spring Boot web application to manage expiring periodic technical inspections of vehicles, send SMS reminders, and provide secure, admin-level control over users and data — designed as a **portfolio project** to showcase real-world Java backend development skills - currently in production to help a company digitalize PTIs.
+A full-featured Spring Boot web application to manage expiring periodic technical inspections of vehicles, send SMS reminders, and provide secure, admin-level control over users and data — designed as a **portfolio project** to showcase real-world Java backend development skills using a **CI/CD Pipeline** - currently in production to help a company digitalize.

 ---